nitish-rwth/Smart_Distribution_Grid/README.md

 Smart grid built as part of master thesis.\
 3 (Partial) models uploaded.\
 Models for Smart Home, MV grid and CMS are now avaialable.\
-All models based in python (non-executable)
+All models based in python (with mosaik wrappers)